OmegaZerg/greyBeardsCompiler/README.md

 ##### Nice to have feature possibilities:
 - A navigation system
 - Support for multiple pages
-- Handling of blog posts
+- Handling of blog posts and/or edits to existing html documents
 - Custom layouts for different types of content

 ##### Project Goals (subject to change over time)